Understanding Dyslexia And Its Impact In The Maritime Industry

 Why Diagnosis Matters

-As John Wyborn highlights, “Far too often, individuals dismiss themselves as ‘not academic’ when the issue is undiagnosed dyslexia.”
-A proper diagnosis can make a significant difference, especially in high-stakes environments like maritime exams.
+John Wyborn highlights far too frequently that individuals dismiss themselves as ’not academic’ when they have undiagnosed dyslexia.
+A proper diagnosis can significantly change the narrative, especially when the stakes are as high as they are in the maritime exams.